 Physics and Astronomy, Julian Science and Mathematics Center, Rm 241

-Paul B. Kissinger Professor of Physics and Astronomy, Professor of Physics and Astronomy and Chair of the Physics and Astronomy Department
+Paul B. Kissinger Professor of Physics and Astronomy and Chair of the Physics and Astronomy Department

 Dr. Brooks graduated Summa Cum Laude with honors in physics from William Jewell College in 1977.
 He completed his M.S.
 (1979) and Ph.D.
 (1981) degrees in physics at the University of Missouri-Rolla.
 His research there investigated the interaction of low energy electron swarms with gas mixtures containing iodine and mercuric bromide.
 He joined the faculty at DePauw in 1981.
 From 1986 until 1994, Dr. Brooks conducted research with engineers in the Test Laboratory at NASA's Marshall Space Flight Center in Huntsville, Alabama.
 In the summers of 1986 and 1987 he was a NASA/ASEE Summer Faculty Fellow.
 The remaining years, he worked under unsolicited grants dealing with the optical analysis of data collected during crystal growth experiments conducted onboard Spacelab.In subsequent years, Dr. Brooks has supervised student research projects investigating the flight of various objects.
 Students in the Science Research Fellows program have built simple machines to throw boomerangs and kick footballs.
 His current research is with the Balloon Assisted Stratospheric Experiments (BASE) program, which involves DePauw students and students from area K-12 schools in designing, building, and flying experiments into the stratosphere.
 He serves as the Fair Director for the West Central Indiana Regional Science and Engineering Fair.
 DePauw has served as host for multiple Regional Fairs and the 2006 and 2008 Hoosier Science and Engineering Fair (the state science fair).
 He married Marilyn Parham in 1977, and they have two sons Nathan (b.
 1982), and David (b.
 1987).
 Nathan married Liz Linch in June 2006 and earned his Master of Divinity degree from Asbury Seminary.
 Nathan is currently serving as Pastor at First Baptist Church in Bloomfield, Indiana.
 David graduated from Taylor University and completed the Transition to Teaching program through Taylor.
 He is teaching United States and World History at Carroll High School in the Northwest Allen County Schools.
 Howard is active in the First Baptist Church and, after serving as Scoutmaster for twelve years, is currently the Committee Chairman for Boy Scout Troop 99 and Cub Scout Pack 99.
 Howard has completed two treks, one with each son, at the Philmont Scout Ranch.
 In 2001, he served as Scoutmaster for the Wabash Valley Council Troop 1238 that attended the National Jamboree at Fort A.P Hill, Virginia.
 He received the vigil honor from the Order of the Arrow in 2002, the Silver Beaver award in 2004, and was recognized nationally as an Outstanding Scoutmaster in 2005.